MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - [Article version history](#version-history)

-Surface Hub 2S is designed to facilitate collaboration in meeting-room environments.
-Instead, you can run Windows 10/11 Pro or Enterprise to use your Surface Hub 2S like any other PC.
-For Surface Hub 3, see [Migrate to Windows 11 Pro or Enterprise on Surface Hub 3](surface-hub-3-migrate-os.md).
+Surface Hub 2S is primarily designed to enhance collaboration in meeting-room settings.
+However, it can also be configured to run Windows 10/11 Pro or Enterprise, transforming it into a versatile PC.
+For guidance on migrating Surface Hub 3, refer to [Migrate to Windows 11 Pro or Enterprise on Surface Hub 3](surface-hub-3-migrate-os.md).

 > [!IMPORTANT]
-> This migration process requires you to follow a specific procedure described in this article.
-Review the [Solution components](#solution-components) and [Migration and installation workflow](#migration-and-installation-workflow-summary) before continuing.
+> The migration to Windows 10/11 on your Surface Hub 2S follows a detailed procedure outlined in this article.
+Please familiarize yourself with the [Solution components](#solution-components) and the [Migration and installation workflow](#migration-and-installation-workflow-summary) sections before proceeding.

 > [!NOTE]
-> When you install Windows 10/11 Pro or Enterprise, you need a new license distinct from the existing license provided with the device.
+> Installing Windows 10/11 Pro or Enterprise on your Surface Hub 2S requires a new, separate license from the one originally provided with the device.

-Start the migration using a separate PC and the downloadable [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703).
-The Surface IT Toolkit combines various standalone applications, including the *Surface UEFI Configurator* tool, into a modern, self-updating desktop appllication.
-Use UEFI Configurator to create a package with a new UEFI setting for Surface Hub 2S.
+Begin the migration on a separate PC using the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703), which integrates various tools into a single, self-updating desktop application.
+Among these tools is the *Surface UEFI Configurator*, which allows you to create a custom UEFI settings package for the Surface Hub 2S.

-Surface UEFI Configurator works as an interface into Surface Enterprise Management Mode (SEMM).
-It enables centralized management of firmware settings on Surface devices in a corporate environment.
-For more information, see [Get started with Surface Enterprise Management Mode](/surface/surface-enterprise-management-mode).
+The Surface UEFI Configurator serves as a gateway to the Surface Enterprise Management Mode (SEMM), facilitating centralized firmware settings management across Surface devices in an enterprise setting.
+For more details, visit [Get started with Surface Enterprise Management Mode](/surface/surface-enterprise-management-mode).

 ## Solution components